alanwsmith/simple_site_builder/scripts/README.md

 # Scripts

-Anything executable in this directory gets run before each site build.
+Anything in the "pre" directory gets run before the build process

-The files are run in order alphabetical sort order with all letters lowercased.
+Anything in the "post" directory gets run after the build process